Dominikwigh/coffee-shop/README.md

 Coffee shop is a small family run coffee shop serving fresh coffee to people in London.
 I have created this full-stack application using the Python, Django framework, Heroku PostgreSQL and front-end technologies, HTML, CSS, and Javascript.

-My website can be found here ....
+My website can be found here...[Website](https://coffee-shop2023.herokuapp.com/)

 ## Goals
 The goal for this project was to allow users to register and confirm their email address, create a profile that would store user order information, order history, and favourited products.